ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 At UC San Diego, we agree to hold ourselves to the <a href="https://ucsd.edu/about/principles.html" target="_blank">Principles of Community</a> of respect, inclusion, and integrity.
 This translates to all our interactions in this course, and beyond.

+These practices go beyond the university setting.
 A huge amount of modern computer science happens via collaboration, in text, online.
 Sites like Stack Overflow and Github hold incredible wealths of information generated through asking and answering questions.
 Computer science research, large system development, and cutting-edge design happens through professional, high-volume mailing lists.
 Practicing using Piazza professionally prepares you for these situations, so do it mindfully.

 Before you post a question or answer, consider: